jlevy/og-equity-compensation/README.md

 ### How options expire

 🄳 The **exercise window** is the period during which you can buy shares at the strike price.
-Options are only exercisable for a fixed period of time, typically seven to ten years as long as you’re working for the company.
+Options are only exercisable for a fixed period of time, until they **expire**, typically seven to ten years as long as you’re working for the company.
 But this window is not always open.

-- ❗ Options can expire after you quit working for the company.
+- ❗ **Expiration after termination**: Options can expire after you quit working for the company.
 Often, the expiration is **90 days** after termination of service, making the options effectively worthless if you cannot exercise before that point.
   We’ll talk more about this, but remember that you’ll need to understand costs and tax liabilities of exercise and to plan ahead!
   In fact, you should find out about this when you start, or better yet, before you sign an offer letter.
-- 🔹 Recently (since around 2015) a few companies are finding ways to keep the exercise window open for years after leaving a company, promoting this practice as fairer to employees.
+- 🔹 **Longer exercise windows**: Recently (since around 2015) a few companies are finding ways to keep the exercise window open for years after leaving a company, promoting this practice as fairer to employees.
   Companies with
   [extended exercise windows](https://github.com/holman/extended-exercise-windows) include [Amplitude](https://amplitude.com/blog/2015/12/01/employee-equity-is-broken-heres-our-fix/),
   [Clef](https://github.com/clef/handbook/blob/master/Hiring%20Documents/Guide%20to%20Your%20Equity.md),